snkashis/android-docs/src/pages/map-sdk/overview/runtime-styling.md

 ### Symbol

-Symbol layers indicate a single position on the map with either an icon or text label.
+Symbol layers indicate a single location on the map with either an icon or text label.
 Similar to GL Markers and Marker Views, the symbol layer can represent the same data and offers the most power for in map displaying.
 To begin with, we will show how to add a marker image to the map and then display it as your symbol layer.

 ```java
 Bitmap icon = BitmapFactory.decodeResource(getResources(), R.drawable.my_marker_icon);